Customizing the Boot Process¶

 $ mkdir -p root/usr/lib/dracut/modules.d/90my-module

-Register the dracut module in a configuration file:
+Register the dracut module in the configuration file:

 $ vi root/etc/dracut.conf.d/90-my-module.conf add_dracutmodules+=" my-module "